patrickfleith/datapipes/README.md

 # Datapipes
-Simple guides to become a serial LLM dataset creator
+Simple guides to use LLMs and create datasets.

+> [!NOTE]
+> All notebooks checked and updated last February 6, 2025.

 *I try to execute them once a month to make sure they still work on Google Colab.
 If you find any bugs or issues, please let me know!
 I'll try to fix them as soon as possible.*